hail-is/hail/python/hail/docs/guides/genetics.rst

 ...         mt.score * hl.coalesce(mt.GT.n_alt_alleles(),
 ...
 2 * mt.variant_qc.AF[1])) / hl.agg.count())

 This command is analogous to plink's --score command.
+This requires biallelic variants.

 The :func:`.coalesce` function takes any number of arguments and returns the first non-missing one.